 Flu Symptoms

-Flu symptoms tend to start quickly and can include fever, chills, dry cough, and sore throat.
+Symptoms of the flu tend to start quickly and can include fever, chills, dry cough, and sore throat.
 People often confuse cold symptoms with those of the flu.
 However, cold symptoms are usually milder and don't last as long as flu symptoms.
 You can spread the flu to others before your symptoms start and for another 3 to 4 days after your symptoms appear.

-cold symptoms are usually milder and don't last as long as the flu symptoms.
+It's easy to confuse a common cold with flu symptoms.
+However, cold symptoms are usually milder and don't last as long as the flu symptoms.
 If you become infected with the flu virus, you will usually feel flu symptoms 1 to 4 days later.
 It is important to note that you can spread the flu to others before your flu symptoms start and for another 3 to 4 days after your flu symptoms appear.

 (Click Flu Virus for more information about the flu.)